naev/naev/utils/ssys/Readme.md

  - pov: povray file that allows to generate `png` with `povray`

 Scripts:
- - `ssys2graph.sh`: Reads current system map, outputs a graph, see `ssys_graph.{py, sh} -h`.
-The first one offers a richer output, the second one is much faster.
+ - `ssys2graph.sh`: Reads current system map, outputs a graph, see `ssys2graph.sh -h`.
  - `graph2ssys.py`: Reads a graph in input, updates current system map accordingly.
 This is the only way to actually modify it.

  - `dot2graph.py`: As the name suggests, turns a graph in dot format into a graph in our basic format.